IHEfty/Ruretto-dev/README.md

 # Rūretto dev

 **Rūretto** is an interactive casino game that allows players to place bets on a roulette wheel.
 This README provides an overview of the game's functionality, including the input handling mechanism and user data management.
+> For a quick overview, watch the video preview on [YouTube](https://youtu.be/6rcaxM3j9sU).

 ## Introduction